 Sometimes you will notice issues with your spider plant when it has outgrown the pot that it is currently in as well.

 Remember that plants that can’t utilize their roots properly will have a hard time taking in moisture.
 Your pot could be stifling your spider plant’s ability to survive.
-Having a larger pot will make it a lot easier for your spider plant to get back to being healthy again.
+Having a larger pot will make it a lot easier for it to get back to being healthy again.

 Your spider plant needs to have enough room for its roots to spread out.
 Try to find a pot that is going to give it some room to breathe without being overly big.

-As long as you’re making logical choices, it shouldn’t be difficult at all to get your spider plant into a new pot that is appropriate.
+As long as you’re making logical choices, it shouldn’t be difficult at all to get it into a new pot that is appropriate.

 6 – Too Much Fertilizer